borumv/obsidian-vault/KW/KB/English/OK English.md

 > Were were driving towards the movies when suddenly  we спустило шину.
 What we are going to do I asked.
 > I have no ide answere Sarah frankly.
 I will call to Jack.
 Boys always know what to do in such sitiutaions.
 > Sarah just was going to get her cell phone from the car but the door of her old Honda Заклинило!
 > But you now what now I beliew that bad luck always comes in threes.
 Suddenly we heard a tunder.
 We looked at the sky - it was going to rain.
 It was puiring while sara was trying to open the door.
 We were wed and tired when we finally came to home.
-I hope
+I hope i don't going to cold again after this adventure